 ◾️Exercise After Pregnancy: Weeks 6-12

 ◾️Special Considerations For Exercise After C-section or Perineal Tearing

 Your New Postpartum Mantra: Slow Is The New Fast

 Let’s start by setting expectations.

 A full physical (and lets face it, emotional) recovery from pregnancy can take 6 months to a year, or even longer.
-Exact timing probably depends to some extent on the type of delivery you experienced and whether or not there were any complications or injuries.
+Exact timing depends on a lot of things, like whether you experienced a surgical or vaginal delivery and whether or not there were any complications or injuries.
 It’s a tall order to expect to return to pre-pregnancy levels, or even pregnancy levels, of activity in the first few weeks after giving birth.